bdmendes/bdmendes.github.io/README.md

 # bdmendes.github.io

-My personal website serves as a portfolio for personal projects, blog, poetry collection and much more.
+My personal website serves as a portfolio for personal projects, blog, writing collection and much more.

 This project is currently based on the [Astrofy template](https://github.com/manuelernestog/astrofy).